hrabanazviking/hrabanazviking/README.md

 ## Norse Pagan technologist, worldbuilder, philosopher, AI systems architect, and cyber-Viking creator

+*“I did not learn data science to master its rules; I built my own by following what called to me.
+The data obeys no gatekeepers.” - Volmarr Wyrd, the Mad Techno Viking Data Scientist*

 I am Volmarr Wyrd: a Norse Pagan mystic, philosopher, creative technologist, and builder of myth-infused AI systems.
 My work lives at the intersection of artificial intelligence, memory architecture, world modeling, game design, spirituality, anthropology, and deeply personal creative vision.
 I do not approach technology as something cold, sterile, or detached from meaning.
 To me, technology is part of the ongoing human struggle to turn imagination into reality.
 It is a forge, a ritual space, a language of structure, and a tool for shaping worlds.

 At the center of my path is a simple conviction: intelligence without memory is unstable, power without meaning is empty, and creativity without structure cannot fully incarnate into lasting form.
 Much of what I build comes from that understanding.
 I am drawn to systems that preserve continuity, deepen identity, strengthen coherence, and allow artificial minds, game worlds, and interactive realities to become more truthful, more persistent, and more alive.